- J.D., American University, Washington College of Law, 2015

 Mr. Patrick is a patent attorney and focuses his practice on patent prosecution, litigation, and counseling.
 Mr. Patrick has prosecuted U.S. and foreign patent applications across many fields, including business methods, computer software, social media, mobile and social games, video games, augmented and virtual reality, blockchain technology and digital currency, e-commerce, and financial services, among others.

-While in law school, Mr. Patrick externed at the United States Patent and Trademark Office, first as an examiner in a business methods art unit and then as a judicial extern for the Patent Trial and Appeal Board.
+While in law school, Mr. Patrick externed at the U.S. Patent and Trademark Office, first as an examiner in a business methods art unit and then as a judicial extern for the Patent Trial and Appeal Board.
 He also served as a member of the American University Law Review and as a student attorney for the Glushko-Samuelson Intellectual Property Law Clinic.

 - Law360, December 1, 2015